-Protein phosphoprotein kinases cascade is a part of molecular mechanism which enables adaptive CVS response to the stress signals.
-It is triggered in response to activation of receptor systems from the cell membrane, such as adreno-receptors, growth factor receptors and others, acting via cAMP, cGMP or inositol-triphosphate mechanism.
+Protein phosphoprotein kinase cascade is a part of molecular mechanism, which enables adaptive CVS response to the stress signals.
+It is triggered in response to activation of receptor systems from the cell membrane, such as adrenoreceptors, growth factor receptors and others, acting via cAMP, cGMP or inositol-triphosphate mechanism.
 The signals are transmitted to the first kinase in the chain, which thereafter phosphorylates the following kinase in the chain.
-Since the quantity of each phosphokinase activity product in the chain is greater than the level of the starting enzyme, the signal from the membrane is manifoldly amplified.
+Since the quantity of each phosphokinase activity product in the chain is greater than the level of the starting enzyme, the signal from the membrane is amplified several times.
 Kinases of MAPK family known as stress-activated kinases (SAPK), p38 kinase and ERK-1/-2 kinase are found at the end of the cascade chain.
-The MAPK cascade is activated in response to a large number of stress signals, including environmental temperature changes, ischemia and presence of metabolic inhibitors (Ravingerova et al. 2003)
+The MAPK cascade is activated in response to a large number of stress signals, including environmental temperature changes, ischemia and presence of metabolic inhibitors (Ravingerová et al. 2003)

 The SAPK phosphorylates transcription factors of AP1 family, c-Jun and ATF-2 which thereafter activate expression of early genes jun and fos.
-Kinase p38, also activates transcription factor ATF-2.
-The kinases belonging to SAPK cascade are activated by phosphorylation, which takes place either on threonine or tyrosine residue.
-Subsequent events on the molecular level are determined by the balance between kinase and phosphatases (Keyse, Emslie 1992).
-The last component of the activated cascade, c-Jun, primary functions as a heterodimer, with c-Fos or ATF 2 protein.
-As a heterodimer Jun-Fos binds to gene promoter encoding the enzyme collagenase.
-The other regulatory factor ATF-2 activates genes coding inducible NO-synthetase, interleukin-8 and proliferating nuclear cellular antigen.
+Kinase p38 also activates transcription factor ATF-2.
+Kinases belonging to SAPK cascade are activated by phosphorylation, which takes place either on threonine or tyrosine residue.
+Subsequent events on the molecular level are determined by the balance between kinase and phosphatases (Keyse and Emslie 1992).
+The last component of the activated cascade, c-Jun, functions primarily as a heterodimer with c-Fos or ATF 2 protein.
+As a heterodimer, Jun-Fos binds to gene promoter encoding the enzyme collagenase.
+The other regulatory factor ATF-2 activates genes coding inducible NO-synthase, interleukin-8 and proliferating nuclear cellular antigen.
 Inflammatory cytokines are shown to induce synthesis of matrix metalloprotease (MMP) collagenase, stromelysin and gelatinase involved in regeneration of extracellular matrix and decomposition of collagen in the fibrous cap of the atherosclerotic plaque.
-Gene promoter encoding MMP collagenase was among the first identified to be under control of AP-1 (Jun-Fos dimer).
+Gene promoter encoding MMP collagenase was among the first identified to be under the control of AP-1 (Jun-Fos dimer).
 However, the process may also lead to weakening of the fibrous cap and possible rupture of the atherosclerotic plaque.
-Thus, SAPK are not only included in regulation of the inflammatory processes, but also in progression of the atherosclerotic plaques and post ischemic cardiac injuries (Libby 2002).
-The role of p38 in response to ischemia is less clear, although it is not less important than the role of SAPK.
-These kinases also play important role in the regulation of synthesis of the inflammatory cytokines in the post ischemic tissue, which is considered to accelerate post ischemic injury.
+Thus, SAPK are not only included in regulation of the inflammatory processes, but also in progression of the atherosclerotic plaques postischemic cardiac injuries (Libby et al. 2002).
+The role of p38 kinase in response to ischemia is less clear, although it is not less important than the role of SAPK.
+These kinases also play an important role in the regulation of synthesis of the inflammatory cytokines in the postischemic tissue, which is considered to accelerate postischemic injury.

-It may be concluded that the activity of all MAPK members and the balance between them determines whether the CVS cells exposed to stress signals will adapt and survive, or undergo patophysiological changes leading to programmed CVS cell death, apoptosis (Feuerstein 2001).
-The key determinants of this outcome at the cellular level are duration of stress and its intensity.
+It may be concluded that the activity of all MAPK members and the balance between them determines whether the CVS cells exposed to stress will adapt and survive, patophysiological changes leading to programmed cell death, apoptosis (Feuerstein 2001).
+At the cellular level, the key determinants of this outcome is the duration of stress and its intensity.
 Thus, CVS cells exposed to ischemic shock are dying in the case of high intensity or prolonged ischemia.
-But if the ischemic shock is only short-lasting, the CVS cells may be repaired and undergo further division, thus successfully adapting to the stress stimulus.
+However, during short-lasting ischemic shock the CVS cells may be repaired and undergo further division, thus successfully adapting to the stress stimulus.